JosephSilber/bouncer/readme.md

 // And also remove a forbidden ability with the same syntax...
 Bouncer::unforbid($user)->to('delete', $post);

-// Re-sync a user's abilities Bouncer::sync($user)->abilities($abilities);
+// Re-syncing a user's abilities Bouncer::sync($user)->abilities($abilities);

 // Assigning & retracting roles from users Bouncer::assign('admin')->to($user);
 Bouncer::retract('admin')->from($user);

-// Re-sync a user's roles Bouncer::sync($user)->roles($roles);
+// Re-syncing a user's roles Bouncer::sync($user)->roles($roles);

+// Checking the current user's abilities
 $boolean = Bouncer::can('ban-users');
 $boolean = Bouncer::can('edit', Post::class);
 $boolean = Bouncer::can('delete', $post);